Floenzens/esp8266_alexa_rc/README.md

 ## Set up everything
 * change `alexawifi.addDevice("Licht"); //ID 0` to the desired Alexa command.
 Here I am using the german word `Licht`
 * flash esp8266_alexa_rc.ino to NodeMCU (using Arduino IDE)
-* configure `WifiManager` (see https://github.com/tzapu/WiFiManager for details)
-  * connect to the wifi, your esp8266/NodeMCU newly established
-  * provide your wifi credentials (will be stored in NodeMCUs filesystem)
-  * connect to your "normal" wifi
+* configure your WiFi SSID and password in file credentials.h
 * request Alexa to find new devices (e.g. by using the Alexa App)
 * say "Alexa, Licht an" (if you use a german configured Alexa.
 Otherwise probably "Alexa, light on" or something comparable)
 * have fun, switching your sockets on and off